 You reveal the path of life to me; in your presence is abundant joy; at your right hand are eternal pleasures.
 PSALM 16:11 Solomon, David's son, once wrote that people make the choices that seem right to them (Prov.
 14:12).
 When we see people seeking happiness in the wrong places, that's what they're doing-choosing a path that seems right to them.
-Most of the time, they aren't aware it will be unfulfilling.
-As disciples of Jesus, we have the opportunity to enter into these relationships and help people find what we've found-that the good life comes to us when we become beggars before God.
+Most of the time, they aren't aware it will be unfilfilling.
+For disciples of Jesus we have the opportunity to enter into these relationships and help people find what we've found-that the good life comes to us when we become beggars before God.

-Whom do you know who is seeking the good life in all the wrong places?
-What can you do to show them the way to Jesus?
+Who do you know who is seeking the good life in all the wrong places?
+Do you tend to view these folks with compassion or judgment?